-35, 52, 71] without considering practicality.
-Therefore, they just needed to design a scheme with polynomial algorithms, and to exhibit polynomial reductions from the basic assumption on the primitive into an attack of the security notion, in an asymptotic way.
-However, such a result has no practical impact on actual security.
+However, as just said, such a result has no practical impact on actual security.
 Indeed, even with a polynomial reduction, one may be able to break the cryptographic protocol within a few hours, whereas the reduction just leads to an algorithm against the underlying problem which requires many years.
 Therefore, those reductions only prove the security when very huge (and thus maybe unpractical) parameters are in use, under the assumption that no polynomial time algorithm exists to solve the underlying problem.

-1.2 Exact Security and Practical Security
+2.1.1 Exact Security and Practical Security

-For a few years, more efficient reductions have been expected, under the denominations of either "exact security" [12] or "concrete security" [58], which provide more practical security results.
+For more than 10 years now, more efficient reductions have been expected, under the denominations of either "exact security" [11] or "concrete security" [58], which provide more practical security results.
 The perfect situation is reached when one manages to prove that, from an attack, one can describe an algorithm against the underlying problem, with almost the same success probability within almost the same amount of time.
 We have then achieved "practical security".